ryansheehy0/Null_To_Dos/README.md

     - Someone could change the UUID in the dom and try and change someone else's card names
 - Add accessability things
 - Change colors to tailwind colors.
 There is a good reasons why they are the way they are.
+- Use link to specify which user and which board
+- Do not put user input in the DOM.
+The user can input html and break stuff.

 ## Keyboard Shortcuts